 Lisa currently holds the position of Marketing Manager at IKEA, Ireland.
 She has extensive experience in both retail and IT sectors, having started her career in marketing with Ingram Micro.
 She has a Bachelor of Arts Degree from UCD in English and History of Art, a Postgraduate Diploma in Public Relations from the Fitzwilliam Institute, and a Master’s Degree in Strategic Management from the Dublin Institute of Technology.

-Sarah Miller is the Rediscovery Centre’s Company Secretary and is a PhD qualified environmental scientist with a degree in biotechnology and an Masters in Business Administration.
+Sarah Miller is the Rediscovery Centre’s Company Secretary and is a PhD qualified environmental scientist with a Degree in biotechnology and a Masters in Business Administration.
 She has over 15 years private sector experience in the UK, Ireland and Australia, primarily in the area of operational waste and energy management.
 Sarah established the Rediscovery Centre as a small research and education centre in 2005 and has overseen its development ever since.